For daily wit & wisdom, sign up for the Almanac newsletter.

 What Solar Cycle Are We In Now?

-We are now in Solar Cycle 25.
+We are currently in Solar Cycle 25, which started in December 2019.
 Record-keeping of solar cycles began in 1755 with Solar Cycle 1.

 Some cycles have maximums with lots of sunspots and activity.
 Other cycles can have very few sunspots.
 Cycle 24 was a very quiet cycle which little solar activity.

 As the cycles can overlap, it can be challenging to predict when a new solar cycle begins.
 However, there are some clues.

 For example, sunspots tend to form nearer the Sun’s equator as the cycle winds down (and at higher latitudes when a new cycle begins).

 Scientists measure solar cycles by keeping track of the number of sunspots appearing on the Sun’s surface as well as noting the location.